skshareef41319s/User-Management-System-with-MySQL-Faker/README.md

 ### 4️⃣ Set Up MySQL Database

-Open MySQL CLI or phpMyAdmin.
+Open MySQL CLI or use MySQL workbench.

 Create a new database: